 Meet the Faculty

-Beth Callaghan is the instructional designer for Clear Communications.
+Dr. Beth Callaghan is the Faculty Coordinator, leading our faculty support services to recruit, advise, and train our faculty.
 She received her B.A. in English and World Literature from UCLA, her M.A. in English from UC Irvine, and her Ph.D. in English and Gender Studies from the University of Southern California.
-She has taught in high school and college in southern California and was previously an Assistant Professor and course designer at The Minerva Schools at KGI.
+She has taught in high school and college classrooms in southern California and was previously an Assistant Professor and course designer at The Minerva Schools at KGI.
 She is passionate about creating curriculum that gives students real-world skills and connects concretely to their life experiences.

 Opportunities for Faculty

 Foundry College is actively seeking talented, innovative faculty to help us grow.
 If you hold a Ph.D. and have experience teaching critical thinking, problem-solving, communication, learning techniques, or collaboration skills, and would like to teach a diverse body of motivated students via our proprietary technology, we would love to hear from you.